Identity that

 Bangladesh data sovereignty

-Production at the Dot Internet NOC in Dhaka.
-DR site at FRCBD, Sirajganj.
+Production at ColoUniverse, Dhaka, with a second site in Sirajganj in build-out.
 Sub-10ms latency to anywhere in BD.
-Same jurisdiction as your bank — no Schrems II problem, no foreign-government access vector, no cross-border data residency clause to negotiate.
+Same jurisdiction as your bank, no Schrems II problem, no foreign-government access vector, no cross-border data residency clause to negotiate.

 SIEM-ready audit trail